hpcleuven/VscDocumentation/source/data/tier1data/clients/icommands.rst

 Authenticating
 **************

-Since the Tier-1 Data service requires PAM interactive authentication, you can authenticate either using the standardized :ref:`iron<iron-CLI>` client or following the iCommands specific steps below.
+Since the Tier-1 Data service requires PAM interactive authentication, you can authenticate using either:

+- The standard iron client (see ::ref:`iron<iron-CLI>`), or

-- First, install the `irods-auth-plugin-pam-interactive-client` package:
+- iCommands following the steps below.

+For iCommands authentication:

+- Install the `irods-auth-plugin-pam-interactive-client`` package where iCommands (release 5.0.0 or later) is installed.

+Ubuntu/Debian (local machines):

 .. code:: sh

    sudo apt update
    sudo apt install irods-auth-plugin-pam-interactive-client

+**Note:** For VSC login nodes, the package is already installed centrally.

 - Go to the `ManGO portal <https://mango.vscentrum.be/>`__ and log in.
 Click on "How to connect" next to your zone, copy the code under "With iCommands only for Linux operating systems" and paste it into your terminal.